hamidrezafahimi/insutiples/nvidia/cuda-installation-on-ubuntu.md

 /usr/local/cuda/bin/nvcc --version
 ```

-You should get the version for your installed cuda.
+You should get the version of your installed cuda.